 The bills become laws when they are accepted by the Assembly.
 However, the laws must be published in the Official Gazette in order to be binding and to be enforced.

 Laws are forwarded to the President of the Republic to be published in the Official Gazette within 15 days.
 If the President does not deem it appropriate to publish the bill as a whole or in part, he or she may send it back to the Assembly for re-consideration with his or her justification.
 However, the President cannot send the budget bills back to the Assembly for re-consideration.

 If the President does not approve the publication of the bill in part, the Assembly may debate only the articles that are not approved or the bill as a whole.
 The Assembly may adopt the text with or without amendments after this debate.
-If the Assembly accepts the law without amendment, the President has to publish it in the Official Gazette.
+If the Assembly accepts the law without amendment with absolute majority, the President has to publish it in the Official Gazette.
 If the Assembly accepts the law with amendments, the President has the right to send the law back to the Assembly.